reduxframework/docs/docs/configuration/fields/hints.md

         ),
     ),
 );

+Redux::set_args( $opt_name, $args );
 ```

-I know that code must seem a little intimidating, but really, it is not.
+We understand the code might seem a little intimidating.
+Really, it's not.
 We'll start at the top.

 ::: danger
 These settings are **global**, which means they will apply to all tool-tips on any given panel.